Orlando Car Accident Attorneys

 If you're a driver involved in a car accident in Florida, and the crash resulted in injury or death, and/or vehicle damage or damage to any other property in an apparent amount of at least $500, you must report the accident to the local police department, if the accident occurred within a municipality.
 If the accident did not occur within a municipality, you must report the accident to the office of the county sheriff or to the nearest office or station of the Florida Highway Patrol.
 These rules can be found at Florida Statutes section 316.065.

-- Get exchange of information, name address, license plate of all involved (including passengers and witnesses). (cellphones are great to take pictures of all of these) Get photos of the cars and damage.
+- Get exchange of information, name address, license plate of all involved (including passengers and witnesses).
+Get photos of the cars and damage (cellphones are great to take pictures of all these).

 - Seek medical care and treatment within 14 days of crash.